In this section:

 We can also refer to 'Supporting Leicestershire Families' who provide intensive family support for families who have a range of needs which impact on family functioning including:

-At Newcroft, we have an ELSA (see below) and Family Outreach Worker, who provides us with support for pupils and their families.
-The help on offer can take many forms, including 1:1 work with pupils in school and home vists to parents to offer guidance at home.
+At Newcroft, we have an ELSA in school full time (see below), as well as a Family Outreach Worker, who provides us with support for pupils and their families.
+The help on offer can take many forms, including 1:1 work with pupils in school and home visits to parents to offer guidance at home.

 The majority of ELSA work is delivered through group work, but sometimes individual sessions are more appropriate.
 Sessions are fun using a range of activities such as: games, role-play with puppets or arts and craft.